top of page

 Matthew: 11-14

-This parable, as harsh as it seems, speaks to the outer appearance of the wedding guest.
-The unfortunate man who wasn't dressed for the occasion.
-This symbolizes the ritual and the ceremony that creates the temple, the realm of the sacred.
+This parable, as harsh as it seems, speaks to the outer appearance of the wedding guest—the unfortunate man who wasn't dressed for the occasion.
+This symbolizes the ritual and ceremony that creates the temple, the realm of the sacred.
 The wedding dress is the outer sign of the inner preparation for a holy occasion.

 After the exchange with N in the car, I felt more clearly the difference with which I approached the event.
-The group was made up of largely middle class and predominantly overweight people who, I felt, had not taken very good care of their bodies.
-There seemed to be no cultural consideration that informed their lives relative to health and this seemed to hold true almost without exception.
-N and I were the healthiest of the bunch and N, with her beautiful dancers body, shone in their midst like a jewel.
+The group was made up of largely middle-class and predominantly overweight people who, I felt, had not taken very good care of their bodies.
+There seemed to be no cultural consideration that informed their lives relative to health, and this seemed to hold almost without exception.
+N and I were the healthiest of the bunch, and N, with her beautiful dancer's body, shone in their midst like a jewel.
 Perhaps the lack of appreciation of sexuality as a sacred experience went hand in hand with the lack of appreciation of the body and care of the body.

-There was lacking a culture of instruction relative to bodily life, as if bodily life, itself, had also been considered profane.
+There was a lack of culture, understanding, and instruction relative to bodily life, as if bodily life itself had also been considered profane.
 This was the cultural inheritance of our Western Society in the 1990's.
 This was the cultural milieu in which this group was existing . . .
 It was a vision of the celebration of Bacchus. . a Bacchanal.
-The situation seemed to cry out for ritual, for some sense, some shared sense of the sacred, of the common participation in a mystery. . . not in the sense of something obscure, or ambiguous, but in the sense of a sacred or holy experience.
-Something that transforms the being, opens it up, brings the epiphany, a mystery that we should approach wearing the wedding garment.
+The situation seemed to cry out for ritual, for some sense, some shared sense of the sacred, of the common participation in a mystery. . . not in the sense of something obscure or ambiguous, but in the sense of a sacred or holy experience.
+Something that transforms the being opens it up, and brings the epiphany, a mystery that we should approach wearing the wedding garment.

 Now, what do I want?
 What do I see as an auspicious forum for sexuality?
 How do I envision the Dionysian context?
 What is my epiphany?
-Perhaps a waking vision I had in Church, best presents it: On Sunday, the very next day from the Sexual party, we went to the Glide Memorial Church.
-At the beginning of the services, the Choir sings some really heartfelt gospel, jump up from your seat and get down soul livin' God praisin' music.
-It never fails to raise the energy in the room to a stand up fever of good feeling.
-In the midst of this celebration with the choir beltin' out the gospel, I envisioned N, naked, bound, spread eagled and upright to a cross, divine in her beauty and the music and singin not focused on her but definitely including her, honoring her bodily sexual beauty as a testimony to all that life is good, that there is beauty and that we, the congregation, offer up our beauty in God as a sign in the midst of our praisin and prayin.
-Now this is where it gets even more strange and I don't quite understand it myself:
+Perhaps a waking vision I had in Church best presents it: On Sunday, the very next day after the Sexual party, we went to the Glide Memorial Church.
+At the beginning of the services, the Choir sings some heartfelt gospel, jump up from your seat and get down soul livin' God praisin' music.
+It never fails to raise the energy in the room to a stand-up fever of good feeling.
+In the midst of this celebration with the choir beltin' out the gospel, I envisioned N, naked, bound, spread-eagled and upright to a cross, divine in her beauty and the music and singin' not focused on her but definitely including her, honoring her bodily sexual beauty as a testimony to all that life is good, that there is beauty and that we, the congregation, offer up our beauty in God as a sign in the midst of our praisin' and prayin'.
+Now, this is where it gets even stranger, and I don't quite understand it myself:

-From out of the group of churchgoers steps a radiantly handsome youth, Dionysus, he walks up onto the proscenium, approaches her and bows, dramatically, sweeping his hands, both of them from his heart, outwards on either side, the music and singing pick up even further in intensity . . . then, he steps back and I see in his right hand a black whip.
+From out of the group of churchgoers steps a radiantly handsome youth, Dionysus; he walks up onto the proscenium, approaches her, and bows dramatically, sweeping his hands, both of them from his heart, outwards on either side, the music and singing pick up even further in intensity . . . then, he steps back.
+I see in his right hand a black whip.
 He raises it in the air and then begins to scourge her with it, the blows, somehow a sign of the ecstasy that is all of ours, hers, mine, sweeping the whole church.
 Somehow, her pain is intimately tied to the free feeling of the assembled worshippers.
-Somehow, it is through the acknowledged sharing of her pain, here, displayed prominently on the altar, on the beautiful girl before us, that there is a going beyond the sweet approach of religion to the full bodied sexually violent and compassionate nature of the God who both creates and just as often viciously destroys.
-People are standing and singing and clappin their hands, my chest is ripped open, feeling flows forcefully and the voices of the singers are callin up and out for more . . .
+Somehow, it is through the acknowledged sharing of her pain, here, displayed prominently on the altar, on the beautiful girl before us, that there is a going beyond the sweet approach of religion to the full-bodied, sexually violent, and compassionate nature of the God whom both creates and just as often viciously destroys.
+People are standing and singing and clappin' their hands, my chest is ripped open, feeling flows forcefully, and the voices of the singers are callin' up and out for more.

 And this awakens our love and compassion as we see, that we are, ourselves, the perpetrators of her torture and suffering, we are ourselves the God whom we have come to worship, for this God, even according to those I am in church with, for their God created us.

-With every stroke of the whip we see that it was Yahweh who hardened the Pharaoh’s heart.
+With every stroke of the whip, Yahweh hardened the Pharaoh’s heart.
 Every time Moses would lay a curse upon Egypt, the Pharaoh would say, "Let the Jews go!"
-But, no, it was Yahweh who prevented the Pharaoh from continuing with his felt plans to release the Jews and so the terrible curses were visited upon all of Egypt, and so many died, men, women and children . . . and it was all the doings of God! - So says the Bible!
-And so Dionysus continues his whipping of the beautiful one, the sweet one, the one who has been called forth before them to serve as a sign and a sacrifice.
+But, no, it was Yahweh who prevented the Pharaoh from continuing with his felt plans to release the Jews, and so the terrible curses were visited upon all of Egypt.
+So many died, men, women, and children . . . and it was all the doings of God! - So says the Bible!
+And Dionysus continues his whipping of the beautiful one, the sweet one, the one who has been called forth before us to serve as a sign and sacrifice we sll must make..

-In the midst of the Divine, all turns to our salvation!
+In the midst of the Divine, everything and every quality turns to our salvation!

 bottom of page